lukasclimbs/hello-world/README.md

 # hello-world
 Learning about github through Hello World!
+I am a student researcher at Grinnell College